 Of course, it was already possible to have software approved as a medical device along European regulatory lines in France.
 However, a framework for the reimbursability of digital applications comparable to Germany’s and a uniform process on the way there did not exist until now.

-Now France – following Germany and a few other European countries – is also taking the path of creating uniform procedures for the recognition and reimbursement of digital health applications.
+Now France – following in the footsteps of Germany and a few other European countries such as Belgium – is also moving towards creating standardized procedures for the approval and reimbursement of digital health applications.
+In Austria, too, efforts to integrate DiGA into regular health care have been growing stronger since 2020.
 In the future, software medical devices may be reimbursed by health insurers under certain conditions.
 Along the way, France is taking its cue from the German fast-track process.

 DMD and PECAN – at a glance